King Quarry

 Quarries in Purcell’s Cove, some of the oldest quarries in Halifax, played a key role in building the city.

-Ironstone was a common building material in the 1800s in Halifax because it could be quarried locally.
-It was not considered the most attractive stone so it was often “dressed up” with granite or sandstone trim.
+Ironstone oxidizes/rusts due to its high iron content.
+It was not considered the most attractive stone so it was often combined with granite or sandstone trim to make a building look better.
 As a 1914 government report put it, ironstone’s appearance is “not likely to encourage its use for any of the finer purposes.”
-Many buildings around Historic Properties used this combination of materials.

 At its peak in the 1800s, King Quarry employed about 160 men and produced as much as 100 tons of stone per day.